Rooted and Ruthless: Why Florida Mangroves Matter

 📣 How to Support Florida’s Saltwater Forests

 You don’t need hip waders to help.
-Here’s how to protect Florida mangroves:
+Practical actions you can take today:

 “Mangroves don’t ask for praise.
 But they deserve a standing ovation—if only your kayak wasn’t so wobbly.”